 These running shoes by Asics feature a gel technology cushioning system for the fore and rear feet.
 It helps in shock absorption during impact and toe-offs.
 In addition, it ensures comfortable feet transition through the gait cycle, making multiple terrains easy to tackle.
 These shoes are carefully created with a combination of tested technologies for each part of the feet and the best running experience.
 The midsole is crafted with Flytefoam technology which provides excellent responsiveness and bounce-back at any distance.
 Moreover, it is made with organic fibers which do not pack out like other low-density foams.

 A duomax support system or dual-density midsole is placed in the shoes to enhance stability and support, especially during sports activities.
 The Guidance Line midsole technology offers grooves with vertical flex, which supports gait efficiency.
 In addition, guidance Trusstic System technology integrates guidance line construction while providing structural integrity to the midfoot.
+This YouTuber’s review will help you learn more about the shoes.

 - Enhanced supportive